Golf

 Odds shorten as the finishing range expands, reflecting the higher probability of cashing the bet.
 Some events also include Top 30 or Top 40 markets due to large field sizes.

-Prime Sportsbook offers a full menu of golf betting options, including:
+Prime Sportsbook offers a full menu of golf betting options across multiple sports betting markets, including:

-- Golf Futures – Long-term wagers on majors and international events
+Golf Futures – Long-term wagers on majors, TGL seasons, and international events

-Markets expand significantly during major tournaments, creating more value and variety for bettors.
+Markets expand significantly during major tournaments and special events like TGL matches, creating more value and variety for bettors.
+Odds are updated as events approach and throughout tournament play.

 Golf’s four majors are the most anticipated betting events of the season.
 Sportsbooks respond with deeper markets, longer odds, and expanded prop menus as attention peaks.